Generic Name: escitalopram oxalate

 - have or had bleeding problems

 - are pregnant or plan to become pregnant.
-It is not known if Escitalopram Oral Solution will harm your unborn baby.
+It is not known if escitalopram oxalate will harm your unborn baby.
 Talk to your healthcare provider about the benefits and risks of treating depression during pregnancy

 - are breast-feeding or plan to breast-feed.
-Some Escitalopram Oral Solution may pass into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby while taking Escitalopram Oral Solution.
+Some escitalopram oxalate may pass into your breast milk.
+Talk to your healthcare provider about the best way to feed your baby while taking escitalopram oxalate.

 Tell your healthcare provider about all the medicines that you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-Escitalopram Oral Solution and some medicines may interact with each other, may not work as well, or may cause serious side effects.
+Escitalopram Oxalate and some medicines may interact with each other, may not work as well, or may cause serious side effects.

-- Take Escitalopram Oral Solution exactly as prescribed.
-Your healthcare provider may need to change the dose of Escitalopram Oral Solution until it is the right dose for you.
+- Take Escitalopram Oxalate Oral Solution exactly as prescribed.
+Your healthcare provider may need to change the dose of Escitalopram Oxalate Oral Solution until it is the right dose for you.

-- Escitalopram Oral Solution may be taken with or without food.
+- Escitalopram Oxalate Oral Solution may be taken with or without food.

 - Feeling anxious